yagmurtekinarslan/SENG272/ISO-15939-Measurement-Process-Simulator/README.txt

 Presentation Video:
 Presentation video is added to the repository.
-If the video preview does not open on GitHub, please use the "View raw" option.
+If the video preview does not open on GitHub, please use the "View raw" or "Download" option.